onity group

 Despite this turnaround, the market continues to undervalue Onity.

-Onity’s current tangible book value is $482 million, compared with a market capitalization of $330 million.
-Moreover, the company is poised to reverse approximately $170 million of deferred tax valuation adjustments—likely after Q4—lifting tangible book value to roughly $652 million.
-If the market simply re-rated Onity to book value, the stock could nearly double from $41 to about $82.
+First, Onity’s current tangible book value is $629 million[1], compared with a market capitalization of $301 million.
+If the market simply re-rated Onity to book value, the stock would increase from its current $36 per share to $75, a 108% increase.

 Discussion

 Onity makes money in several ways.
 The most important is as a mortgage servicer.
 As a mortgage servicer, it collects monthly payments, manages escrow accounts, handles delinquencies, and processes foreclosures.
 For these functions, Onity earns recurring fees tied to the outstanding principal balance of the mortgages it services.
-Today, it manages approximately $300 billion in mortgages, making it one of the major players in the U.S. servicing market.
+As of the end of Q1, 2026, it services $338 billion in mortgages, an increase of 11% over 12 months (roughly 26% of a $13.2trillion market).
 Importantly, servicers like Onity do not assume credit risk on these mortgages; the owner of the loan bears that risk.

 Mortgage servicing rights (MSRs) are valuable assets.
 Onity acquires them through its own originations, through purchases from large mortgage holders, and via competitive bidding.
-At the end of Q4 2024, Onity owned servicing rights to $302 billion of underlying mortgages, carried at a fair value of $2.47 billion.
-This value is marked to market each quarter, primarily reflecting interest rate movements.
+At the end of Q1 2026, Onity owned servicing rights to $338 billion of underlying mortgages, carried at a fair value of $3.03 billion.
+This carrying value is marked-to-market each quarter, primarily reflecting interest rate movements.
 When rates fall, refinancing activity rises, shortening the life of the mortgage and reducing MSR value.

-Onity also originates new mortgages — about $85 billion in 2024.
+Onity also originates new mortgages — about $43 billion in 2025.
 These loans are typically sold quickly after origination, with Onity retaining the MSRs.
-At Q2, 2025, for example, the company held just $1.2 billion in loans for sale.
+At Q4, 2025, for example, the company held just $1.9 billion in loans for sale.
 Because the loans are sold rapidly, Onity faces minimal interest rate or default risk on its originated portfolio.

 Over the remaining sections I go through some of the details of Onity’s operations and financial statements.